-Graph 11.1: Standardised Death Rate per 100,000 for Dublin, Compared to Other Regions 2016 - 2017 (CSO 2019a)
+Graph 11.1: Standardised Death Rate (SDR) per 100,000 for Dublin, Compared to Other Regions 2016 - 2017 (CSO 2019a)

-The Proposed Scheme will be located within the jurisdiction of South Dublin County Council (SDCC) for approximately 2km (kilometres), while the remainder of the Proposed Scheme (approximately 7km) will be located within the jurisdiction of Dublin City Council (DCC).
-The 2015 health profiles for the SDCC (HSE 2015a) and DCC (HSE 2015b) areas, which are the most recent available at the time of writing, have been used to inform the baseline, together with data from the CSO (2018).
+Approximately half of the Proposed Scheme falls within the jurisdiction of South Dublin County Council (SDCC), while the other half falls within Dublin City Council (DCC).
+In addition, the north-west part of the study area falls within Fingal County Council (FCC) (refer to Figure 11.1 in Volume 3 of this EIAR).
+The 2015 health profiles (HSE 2015a; HSE 2015b and 2015c), which are the most recent available at the time of writing, for each of these three county council areas have been used to inform the baseline.
 However, accurate health information on issues such as obesity and chronic disease are only available at city and county level combined.

-The four principal causes of death in Dublin (and Ireland) for all ages are heart disease and stroke (circulatory disease), cancer (all types), respiratory disease, and injury and poisoning.
+The four principal causes of death in Dublin and Ireland for all ages are heart disease and stroke (circulatory disease), cancer (all types), respiratory disease, injury, and poisoning.
 As can be seen on Graph 11.2, there has been a general decline in rates of heart disease and stroke, and injury and poisoning during the 10 year period between 2007 to 2017, while there is no clear trend for cancer or respiratory disease.

 In terms of premature death (i.e. deaths of people under 75 years), only data for 2007 to 2012 have been identified specifically covering the Dublin area.
-Cancer was the leading cause, followed by heart disease and stroke, injury and poisoning (which includes suicide) and respiratory disease (refer to Graph 11.3) (HSE 2015b).
+Cancer was the leading cause, followed by heart disease and stroke, injury and poisoning (which includes suicide) and respiratory disease (refer to Graph 11.3) (CSO 2018).
 The data show a declining trend across these causes between 2007 and 2012, with the exception of injury and poisoning which had a slight upward trend in Dublin from 2007 to 2011.
 This may reflect the influence of suicide within this category of cause of death and an association with the post-2008 Irish economic downturn.
 As with all ages, death rates from cancer in Dublin are higher than the national average.